pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

     and push t the repository and the wiki separately.

 A Git wiki uses [Git wiki structure](../../tools/tools-publishing#git-wiki-structure) and it's one way to develop content for publishing in [MkDocs](../recipes-mkdocs/) or [Hugo](../recipes-hugo/)

+You can do eitehr the centralized workflow or gitflow.
+We're going to do it centralized here.

 ## Ingredients